ayoskovich/personalSite/content/post/testing_notebooks/index.md

 date: 2022-02-16
 summary: 'and others interested in writing posts in jupyter notebooks'
 ---
 I have written one of these posts using a jupyter notebook before, but it's been a while.
-When I went to write a new post in a notebook, I realized that I left myself absolutely no documentation about how render the `.ipynb` file once I was done.
+When I went to publish this, I realized that I left myself absolutely no documentation about how render the `.ipynb` file once I was done.
 So, in the spirit of helping my future self and any other interested party, here's how I do it.

 ---